oniani/frames/README.md

 `String` (the same as `[Char]`).
 Yet, this does not make interacting with miniframes very inconvenient, nor does it limit its flexibility.
 A separate section in the documentation will be dedicated to this issue.
-Miniframe heavily utilizes Haskell's `List` data type meaning that everything within miniframes including the fundamental data types can be manipulated directly using built-in list functions such as `map`, `concatMap`, `foldl`, `foldr`, `scanl`, `scanr`, and so forth.
+MiniFrame heavily utilizes Haskell's `List` data type meaning that everything within miniframes including the fundamental data types can be manipulated directly using built-in list functions such as `map`, `concatMap`, `foldl`, `foldr`, `scanl`, `scanr`, and so forth.